philipphoffmann/gnome3-jenkins-indicator/README.md

 There are two settings you can configure for this extension:

 1. The Jenkins CI Server JSON API URL:
-Open up extension.js, you should find a variable named "JENKINS_JSON_API_URL" at the very top.
+Open up extension.js, you should find a variable named "JENKINS_URL" at the very top.
-Set its value to your Jenkins web frontend URL and append "/api/json".
+Set its value to your Jenkins web frontend URL.
-You should check this URL in your browser to see if it is accessible.
+You can check if the JSON API is available in your web browser by appending "/api/json" to your web frontend URL (which is what the extension does to get its information).

 2. The auto-refresh interval:
 Also in extension.js, there is a variable named "TIMEOUT_AUTOREFRESH" (also at the very top of the file).